borizook/ASF_ST_DBSCAN/README.md

-# Modified ST-DBSCAN for ASF
+# Modified ST-DBSCAN for African swine fever in South Korea
-This is the modified version of ST-DBSCAN for ASF to detect the local transmission clusters.
+This is the modified version of ST-DBSCAN for African swine fever in wild boars to detect the local transmission clusters.

 Original version of ST-DBSCAN can be found at following url: https://github.com/Kersauson/ST-DBSCAN/blob/master/stdbscan.R